 - For L2TP over IPSEC: 1701 TCP and 500 UDP

 - For SSTP: 443 TCP

-In case you don’t have the DHCP server, you can always set a static IPv4 address pool.
+If you don’t have a DHCP server, you can set a static IPv4 address pool.
 This can be done by following the steps below:

 - Firstly, make sure all users have Remote access enabled